adyonthebeach/OnTheBeach/README.md

 # OnTheBeach

+This is a submission for an OnTheBeach code test written by AdyOnTheBeach.

+The submission contains two solutions for the test because one written to use MSSQL and a second less concise solution written to use MongoDb.
+As there was no explicit request for a particular server technology I decided to show how the same solution could be built upon a completely different data layer.

-The console application code can be found in their respective consoleapp folders and the application executables can be found in their own executable folders.
+Each console application's code can be found in their respective ConsoleApp folder and the application executables can be found in their own executable folders.
+There is also a seperate folder for each version which contains any database setup support files.

+Installation Notes

 MSSQL Setup and Installation